-Still not all autonomy platonists appeal to intuition and it is not an essential component of autonomy platonism.
-Balaguer's plenitudinous platonism (FBP), for example, grounds our knowledge of mathematics in our basic ability to recognize consistency and entailment.
+There are a variety of forms of autonomy platonism, and so a variety of kinds of independent reasons for believing in the existence of mathematical objects.
+Some versions invoke a contentious cognitive capacity of mathematical intuition, though it is not an essential component.23 Balaguer's plenitudinous platonism (FBP), for example, grounds our knowledge of mathematics in our basic ability to recognize consistency and entailment.
 On Balaguer's FBP, all consistent mathematical theories truly describe some mathematical domain.
 We can know about mathematical objects merely because we can recognize the consistency or inconsistency of mathematical theories, without appealing to the applications of mathematics in science or to mathematical intuition.
 Most philosophers agree that an ability to recognize consistency is not contentious since it is central to any account of our knowledge of logic.
-Even Hartry Field's fictionalism appeals to a natural ability to recognize consistency in defense of his dispensabilist construction for mathematics.

-Returning to the subject at hand, how autonomy platonism can capture most of the important intuitions supporting both the eleatic and the indispensabilist, I make two claims.
+I make two claims here about how autonomy platonism can capture important intuitions supporting both the eleatic and the indispensabilist.
 First, the eleatic is correct about which existence claims we can infer from scientific theories.
 Second, the indispensabilist is correct about the existence of mathematical objects.
 Let's start with the first claim.

-EP is eminently defensible when applied directly within empirical science.
-It allows us to rid ourselves of centers of mass and infinitely deep water waves, as well as caloric and ghosts, without presuming that there is some idealized version of science that avoids quantifying over them.
-EP can also explain why the indispensabilist retreats to the promise of an ideal theory in such cases.
-Given the failure of Colyvan's examples to find non-causal, non-mathematical quantifications within empirical science, there is no reason for the indispensabilist to reject EP within science.
-Even if the indispensabilist rejects using EP as a categorical criterion for determining what to believe exists, it may remain a useful rule of thumb within science.
-There is no real disagreement between the eleatic and the indispensabilist in non-mathematical cases; neither believes in infinitely deep water waves or centers of mass.
-Only the scientific anti-realist attacks EP within science, a view we can set aside here.
+An eleatic principle is eminently defensible when applied directly within empirical science.
+It allows us to rid ourselves of centers of mass and infinitely deep water waves as well as caloric and ghosts, without presuming that there is some idealized version of science that avoids quantifying over them.
+The eleatic can also explain why the indispensabilist retreats to the promise of an ideal theory in such cases.
+Given the failure of Colyvan's examples to find non-causal, non-mathematical quantifications within empirical science, there is no reason to reject eleatic principles within science.
+Even if the indispensabilist rejects the eleatic principle as a categorical criterion for determining what to believe exists, it may remain a useful rule of thumb in determining which scientific theory is best, as we saw in our attitude toward Azzouni's masses on a spring.
+There is no real disagreement between the eleatic and the indispensabilist in non-mathematical cases; neither believes in centers of mass and such.